Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

-In my personal opinion, the most important part of a burger is the bun!
-These sourdough hamburger buns are incredibly soft, filling, and full of flavor.
+In my personal opinion, the most important part of any summer BBQ is a burger, and the most important part of a hamburger is the bun!
+These sourdough hamburger buns are incredibly fluffy, filling, and full of flavor.
 Topping them with sesame seeds before baking makes them the perfect homemade hamburger bun.

 This recipe is perfect for beginner and novice sourdough bakers alike.
-No fancy equipment is needed, just a baking sheet and a bowl, making them a breeze to whip up for your next cookout.
+No fancy equipment is needed, just a baking sheet and a bowl, making them the perfect summer recipe and a breeze to whip up for your next cookout.

 What is Sourdough Starter?
 These homemade sourdough hamburger buns use sourdough starter to rise instead of traditional bakers yeast.
 If you’re not sure what sourdough starter is, check out my How to Make a Sourdough Starter post to learn all about it.